mohammadhumzah/100-days-of-code-Humzah/log.md

 **Today's Progress**: Completed 2 problems one based on counting the number of lines in code and other based on reading csv format and printing it using tabulate library.

 **Thoughts**: Disappointed wasted last 2,3 days due to lack of energy and laziness.
-Will make upcoming week productive
+Will make upcoming week productive.

+### Day 27: May 5, Monday

+**Today's Progress**: Completed pset on file i/o. wrote most of code myself with little help from ai.
+Overall satisfied today.